-- The Trust regards the confidentiality of the Whistleblowing process as a matter of uppermost importance.
-Any employee who raises a concern in conjunction with this procedure will have the right to have the matter treated confidentially and not to have their name disclosed to the alleged perpetrator of malpractice without their prior approval.
-Any correspondence concerning the matter will be sent to the employee's home address and/or their preferred private email address to ensure confidentiality. - The Trust will take all reasonable steps to ensure that any report of recommendations, or other relevant documentation, produced by the Trust does not identify the employee making the disclosure without their written consent, or unless the Trust is legally obliged to do so, for the purpose of seeking legal advice.
-Any departure from this procedure may result in the confidentiality status being lost and therefore it should be followed carefully. - No formal disciplinary action will be taken against an employee on the grounds of making a disclosure under this policy or procedure.
-This does not prevent the Trust from bringing disciplinary action against an employee where the Trust has grounds to believe that a disclosure was made maliciously or vexatiously, or where a disclosure is made outside the Trust without reasonable grounds. - Employees can also contact the charity Public Concern at Work for confidential advice on whistleblowing issues.
+- 4.2 The Group will take all reasonable steps to ensure that any report of recommendations, or other relevant documentation, produced by the Group does not identify the employee making the disclosure without their written consent, or unless the Group is legally obliged to do so, for the purpose of seeking legal advice.
+Any departure from this procedure may result in the confidentiality status being lost and therefore it should be followed carefully. - 4.3 No formal disciplinary action will be taken against an employee on the grounds of making a disclosure under this policy or procedure.
+This does not prevent the Group from bringing disciplinary action against an employee where the Group has grounds to believe that a disclosure was made maliciously or vexatiously, or where a disclosure is made outside the Group without reasonable grounds. - 4.4 Employees can also contact the charity Public Concern at Work for confidential advice on whistleblowing issues.
 Contact details are as follows: